rock-hu/technology_radar/about.md

-# How to use the AOE Technology Radar
+# How to use the Technology Radar

 ### Introduction

 Technology is advancing rapidly, with new technologies and innovations constantly emerging.

-It is essential for a development and technology company like AOE to continually improve and keep track of the latest valuable innovations.
+It is essential for a development and technology company like to continually improve and keep track of the latest valuable innovations.
 It is important to actively seek out innovations and new technologies and periodically question established technologies and methods.

 But, it is also important to wisely choose which technologies to use in our daily work and in the different projects we are carrying out.
 As we all know: There is no silver bullet.

-### What is the AOE Technology Radar?
+### What is the Technology Radar?

 The Tech Radar provides an overview of different technologies, including languages, frameworks, tools, and patterns, as well as platforms, that we consider 'new or noteworthy.'
 The radar does not